Biography

 She also performed Mozart Concerto n.
 21 in E Major with Europa Musica Orchestra in Perugia, Italy, under baton of Marius Stravinsky; Sammamish Symphony Orchestra, under baton of Adam Stern.
 Nina also had her debut at the Van Cliburn Concert Hall at TCU with this Concerto in 2025 and performed a world premiere of a new cadenza, written by Gerardo Teissonniere.

 As an addition to her music studies, Nina is an active member of several musical non-profit organizations.
-She served the community as a Regional co-director at Back to Bach International Music Society, and currently working as a Director of Global Operations at Back to Bach.
-Nina also is a member of a Composition Committee. in addition, Nina is a Vice President at the PNW student based musical non-profit ConChord Music and Managing Director at Project CliKK.
+She served the community as a Regional co-director at Back to Bach International Music Society, and currently working as a Director of Global Operations.
+Nina also is a member of a Composition Committee.
+In addition, Nina is a Vice President at the PNW student based musical non-profit ConChord Music and Managing Director at Project CliKK.

 Nina is giving free recitals and lectures about classical music at local schools, senior homes, and fundraising events.

 In 2024-2025 season in partnership with Project Clikk Nina started a series of interviews “Composer of the month” on YouTube.
-This series of intimate interviews explored the lives and works of classical music's living composers.
-Nina delved into the stories behind the masterpieces, uncovering the inspirations, passions, and creative processes that shaped the music that continues to touch our lives.
+This series of intimate interviews explored the lives and works of classical music's living composers. .

 In 2024 Nina started her other project “Hearts in Harmony” - accessible concert for autistic kids.
 Nina’s initiative was widely supported by the local community, as well as got a national recognition with a NASSP grant for students and media sponsorship from the Seattle’s Classical King FM.

-In 2025 Nina become a verified music tutor with DoReMi Project.
+Nina a verified music tutor with AWSOM and DoReMi Project.
 She is teaching piano, harpsichord and music theory and history.

 See awards